Written by registered nutritionist and skincare specialist Erica Rodriguez

 Experiencing changes in the appearance of our skin is part of the natural aging process.
 However, as I've detailed above, there are ways in which we can slow down the process through natural means.
 There's a wealth of research to suggest that by supplementing your diet with collagen hydrolysate (collagen peptides), and by eating a well-balanced, antioxidant rich diet, we can supply our bodies with the correct nutrients to maintain healthy, youthful skin.
 It's worth considering other lifestyle factors that can have a huge impact on healthy collagen production; sleep quality and stress levels are key players here!
 For a topical approach to stimulate collagen production, look at introducing retinoids and a vitamin C serum.

-It's important to note that when looking for a collagen supplement to promote healthy skin, opt for marine collagen.
+It's important to note that when looking for a collagen powder to promote healthy skin, opt for marine collagen.
 It consists of the same type of collagen found in the skin.
 In addition to that, look for a supplement that does not contain any fillers or binders and tells you the source of fish used.

 The quest for beautiful healthy skin often requires a three-pronged approach; diet and supplementation, lifestyle factors, and introducing effective topical products.
 And finally, do remember that when modifying your diet and lifestyle to improve your skin health, it can take some time to notice any changes – it will be worth the wait though!